volt-protocol/whitepaper/README.md

 The target value for the reserves will likely be determined by governance in an early version of the system, and later dynamically based on the surplus buffer ratio, the size of the surplus buffer vs the size of the PCV as a whole.
 When the surplus buffer is too small, more PCV should be held idle to prevent unsafe amounts of leverage being granted to VCON holders, which causes incentive alignment to break down.

-## Market-governed value
-Market-governed value (MGV) is the portion of the PCV which is controlled by VCON market governance to earn yield.
-VOLT holders can also redeem directly against liquid MGV for a nominal fee.
-When the capital in the PSMs exceeds the target reserves level, it is considered MGV instead of reserve capital and eligible for allocation by VCON holders.
+The remainder of protocol assets outside the reserves can be controlled by VCON market governance to earn yield.
+VOLT holders can also redeem directly against liquid non-reserve assets so long as the [daily redemption limit](#rate-limits) has not been exceeded.
+When the capital in the PSMs exceeds the target reserves level, it becomes eligible for allocation by VCON holders.
 Likewise, when the reserves are depleted, a rebalance can be triggered to move capital out of the market governance venues.
-The MGV is calculated as PCV - reserves.

 ## System Surplus
 Sometimes called the “surplus buffer”, this is defined as the total PCV minus the value of all circulating VOLT.
-The system surplus is not a separate bucket or specifically distributed in either the reserves or the market-governed value.
+The system surplus is not a separate bucket or specifically distributed in either the reserves or the capital allocated by market governance.
 It is the “equity” of the protocol, originating from VCON holders who add capital to the system in exchange for VCON tokens, or accrued from system fees.

 The system surplus is significant in determining certain rates within the system.
 When the surplus is large vs the total PCV, a higher rate is paid to VOLT holders, and vice versa.
 Likewise, when the surplus is large vs the total PCV, the size of the reserves can shrink, and vice versa.